Medically reviewed by

 Internal Medicine, and Pediatrics.

-Stress can be defined as physical and emotional tension resulting from various work-related issues, financial problems, or illnesses.
+Stress is physical and emotional tension resulting from work-related issues, financial problems, or illnesses.

-While a minimal amount of stress is necessary at times, for example, to help us keep alert and avoid danger, a disproportionate amount of stress can affect one’s health and quality of life.
+While a minimal amount of stress is sometimes necessary, for example, to help us keep alert and avoid danger, a disproportionate amount of stress can affect one’s health and quality of life.

 Remember, before starting any exercise program, speak to a healthcare professional, especially persons with underlying conditions.